colinbardwell/nopd_uof_cleaning/README.txt

 OBSERVATIONS and CORRECTIONS

 	General Observations:
 		- Columns that should have one value occasionally have multiple.
-In those cases, the first value is kept.
+In those cases, the first value is generally kept.
 		- Missing data will be addressed more thoroughly with Python, as there are lots individual columns with null values as well as rows with large swathes of data missing.

 	- Originating Bureau: